A non-trivial upper bound on the threshold bias of the Oriented-cycle game: Concluding remarks and open problems

 Here are two natural variants of the Oriented-cycle game.

 {\bf Playing on random graphs.\\} Suppose we replace the edge set of the complete graph $K_n$ by the edges of a random graph $G\sim \cG_{n,p}$, for some $p=p(n)$.
 That is, OMaker and OBreaker only direct edges of $G$.
 OMaker wins if the final digraph (with underlying edge set of $G$) contains a directed cycle; otherwise, OBreaker wins.
-During the Berlin-Pozna\'n Seminar in 2013, {\L}uczak asked how the threshold bias behaves in this variant of the game.
+During the Berlin-Pozna\'n Seminar 2013, held in Gu\l{}towy, Poland, Tomasz {\L}uczak asked how the threshold bias behaves in this variant of the game.

 \begin{problem} Given $0<p=p(n)<1$.
 What is the largest bias $b=b(n,p)$ such that OMaker asymptotically almost surely has a strategy to create an oriented cycle in the $b$-biased orientation game played on the edge set of $G\sim \cG_{n,p}$, under the strict rules and under the monotone rules, respectively? \end{problem}